Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler: Setting the pace: matching neuro-mechanical scales enables optimal crawls

-\S\ref{sec:organizing_bifurcations} characterized the critical value of the sensorimotor gain at which a Hopf bifurcation takes place in the excitable crawler, setting the boundary between the \textit{resting} and \textit{crawling regimes}. \S\ref{sec:GSP} showed that typical parameter values lead the crawler to operate in a \textit{singularly perturbed regime}, in which relaxation oscillations are the dominant mechanism underlying peristaltic waves.
+\S\ref{sec:organizing_bifurcations} characterized the critical value of the sensorimotor gain at which a Hopf bifurcation takes place in the excitable crawler, making the symmetric fixed points lose stability. \S\ref{sec:GSP} showed that typical parameter values lead the crawler to operate in a \textit{singularly perturbed regime}, in which relaxation oscillations are the dominant mechanism underlying peristaltic waves.
 Within this regime, it is important to develop a principled framework for the optimal selection of controller parameters with respect to a prescribed performance criterion, so as to guarantee effective operation of the soft robot.
 It is expected that the corresponding optimality conditions will naturally lead to \textit{synergies between the neural (controller) and body (controlled system) scales of the excitable crawler}.
 It has been established, both in biology and bio-inspired engineering, that \textit{moving at resonance}---i.e., \textit{matching} the frequency of the periodic control signal to the natural frequency of the body to be controlled---yields multiple advantages, such as minimal metabolic cost, reduction of jitter during movements, and improving cycle-to-cycle repeatability \cite{Holt1995,Hatsopoulos1996,Goodman2000,Shen2024}.
 The idea of \textit{entraining} \cite{Jimenez2022} a mechanical system with a neuro-inspired controller has a rich and long history.
-Indeed, \cite{Simoni2007} hypothesized that one of the purposes of sensory feedback in rhythmic locomotion is to synergize the nervous and musculoskeletal systems, so that the resulting frequency of movement is related to the body's mechanical resonance.
+Indeed, \cite{Simoni2007} hypothesized that one of the purposes of sensory feedback in rhythmic locomotion is to synergize the nervous and musculoskeletal systems, so that the resulting frequency of movement relates to the body's mechanical resonance.